tommyfuu/Covid19WKari/README.md

 To run this code, you only need the requirements listed in `requirements.txt` and you can install them by running `pip install -r requirements.txt` in your working directory.

-(1) To generate the county level map for cardiovascular disease, run `testingCar.py` with python.
+(1) To generate the county level map for cardiovascular disease, enter the directory `mapping_cardiac` run `testingCar.py` with python.
+(2) Age map yet to be finished.

 ![USA cardiovascular mortality map](images/choropleth1.png)